Honduras - Tips

 tax, and criminal courts.
 For administrative purposes, Honduras is

-into 18 departments, with municipal officials
+divided into 18 departments, with municipal officials

 selected for 4-year terms.